 Risk management is among the most underestimated aspects of any business, especially within financial trading.
 This is a huge factor why businesses go bust or in Forex trading terms – why traders lose money or even worse, blow up their accounts.

-In this article we are going to cover the most important aspects of risk management and detail how to manage them.
+In this article, we are going to cover the most important aspects of risk management and detail on how to manage them.

 As mentioned above, any new business endeavour carries some risk.
 Forex trading isn’t different.
 Before you invest your hard-earned money, you have to value the risks.
 Fortunately for the retail traders, when starting out with forex trading, this risk could be minimized to literally 0.
 How?
 By using the demo accounts.
 Demo accounts are a great creation by brokers.
 This is where you trade with virtual money in conditions that replicate the real markets.